-A "three lines of defence" approach runs through ZLAP's risk governance structure, so that risks are clearly identified, owned and managed:
+A "three lines of defence" approach runs through ZLAP's risk governance structure, so that risks are clearly identified, owned and managed.
+The role of each of the three lines of defence in the Company's system of governance is summarised as follows:

-- First line: Front line functions such as finance, marketing and product development who are responsible for day-to-day risk management. - Second line: The Risk Management function oversees the overall risk management framework and oversees the implementation of the ERM framework.
-The Compliance and Actuarial functions, help the business manage and control specific types of risks. - Third line: The Internal Audit function provides independent assurance regarding the effectiveness of the risk management framework and controls.
+- First line: Business management who take risks and are responsible for day-to-day risk management.
+First line management is responsible and accountable for the identification, assessment, management, monitoring and reporting of the individual risks that arise in their areas. - Second line: Governance and control functions consisting of Risk Management, Compliance and Actuarial support the first line in managing and controlling specific types of risks.
+Second line functions are responsible for providing independent oversight and challenge in respect of first line activities. - Third line: The Internal Audit function provides independent assurance regarding the effectiveness of the ERM framework and controls.